 There is also a risk that you provide information about potentially criminal behaviour that occurred during your relationship.
 An example of this would be if you used your own bank account to send funds received from your offender to another account across the world.
 Associate Professor Cross has no obligation to report any of these activities to any law enforcement agency.

 It should be noted that if you do agree to participate you can withdraw from participation in the research without comment or penalty up until the point you submit your questionnaire.

 What are the possible benefits if I take part?

 It is expected that this research project will not directly benefit you.
 The outcomes of the research, however, may benefit others who find themselves in similar situations to you in the future.

 Romance fraud affects thousands of people across the world.
 This project is trying to better understand how it occurs, in order to try and improve the prevention of it, as well as better support those who experience it.

 It is important to note that you are being asked to provide your experiences of romance fraud for research purposes only.
-Dr Cross does not have the ability or authority to investigate what has happened to you and will not pass on any information that you provide to anyone else (such as police or banks).
+Associate Professor Cross does not have the ability or authority to investigate what has happened to you and will not pass on any information that you provide to anyone else (such as police or banks).
 Further, this research will not be able to help you get your money back.

 Will participants be compensated for their time?

 No, but we would very much appreciate your participation in this research.